-When severe weather closes or delays school before the school day begins, the P-H-M website (www.phmschools.org) along with local radio and television stations announce that information.
+When severe weather closes or delays school before the school day begins, the P-H-M website (www.phmschools.org) along with local television stations announce that information.
 Please do not call the school office for closing information.
-Parents will receive an automated phone call from School Messenger of any emergency closing or delay.
-In the event that the parent or guardian does not wish to be contacted with emergency messages, they should contact their child's school and provide the number(s) they wish to have blocked from the School Messenger System.
+Parents will receive an automated phone call from Parent Square of any emergency closing or delay.
 Parents and students are responsible for knowing about emergency closings and delays.